CoDe-Neuro/academic-code-neuro/content/authors/nina-treder/_index.md

 bio:
 interests:
-- Early development of cerebellar and cerebro-cerebellar connectivity.
+- My background is in Fundamental Neuroscience and Psychology (MSc & BSc, Maastricht University).
+My research focuses on the early development of the cerebellum, using structural and functional MRI to investigate how the cerebellar connectome emerges and how it relates to neurodevelopmental outcomes.
 social:
   - icon: envelope
     icon_pack: fas